ecos-wtf/website/_posts/2021-03-15-ecos-persistence-firmware.md

 The first steps to investigate whether we can run a backdoored firmware is to unpack, modify, repack, and try to run the re-packed firmware.

-We have an extracted Broadcom eCOS firmware file from the manufacturer ASKEY, provided to Orange Belgium ISP.
+We have an extracted Broadcom eCos firmware file from the manufacturer ASKEY, provided to Orange Belgium ISP.
 The first step is to get rid of all the null bytes padding at the end of the file, otherwise ProgramStore repacking will fail.

 From the output below, we see that content from *0x01965f50* to *0x06000000* is full of null bytes: